mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Discussion.md

 ## Introduction

-This chapter explores the development of the emerging game making through the lens of the cultural and community activity.
+This chapter explores emergent cultural and community activity, deepens discussion on interpersonal activity and implications for dimensions of tool use on learner agency.

 <!-- The chapters have until now discussed tools and processes emerged in response to inferred learner need, in contrast, the processes explored in this following section emerged more directly from input from the participants involved.   -->